Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
 It's great that way.

 *By minimum positive impact I mean that for each year of activity the odds are at least 60:40 in favor of A) causing at least 1 person that is not me either to avoid early death (age <20) or suffer less by at least 10% (on a subjective scale; if a result of illness, poverty, and/or abuse of power); B) increasing likeliness for others to save life (as described) or reduce suffering (as described) of at least one person that is not me by at least 10%; C) getting me closer to A) and/or B) in a way I can argument for in front of at least 2 of my neutral friends.
-I recognize positive [flow-through effects] that can occur while working on virtually any problem.
+I do recognize [flow-through effects] that can occur while working on virtually any problem.
 I aim to optimize the game using this [framework].

-## Training fields
+## Training grounds

-This is what I figured out on my own since February 2016.
-It's mainly Java, since I wanted to learn programming concepts beyond the  basics I knew from testing software (which I did full time for the last 2 years).
+This is parts of what I figured out on my own since February 2016:

 - **exper7**: a very basic expert system (Java)
 - **cryptocalc**: altcoin calculator (Java, Selenium, JSON)